Skip to main content

 1. BSN Preparation Can Lead to Greater Professional Advancement

-Although nurses with a diploma, Associate Degree in Nursing (ADN) and BSN preparation are all involved with direct patient care, options vary significantly depending on one’s education level.
-Nurses who would like to specialize in specific disease processes or age groups exclusively or become a public health nurse, a nurse educator or a nurse manager need a BSN.
-The degree is also important for those who would like to pursue positions that do not involve bedside patient care or shift work.
+Although nurses with a diploma, Associate Degree in Nursing (ADN) and BSN preparation can all work in direct patient care, options vary significantly depending on one’s education level.
+Nurses who would like to specialize in specific diseases, age groups or nursing fields may need a BSN.

-1. BSN-Prepared Nurses Are Eligible for More Nursing Positions
+1. BSN-prepared Nurses Are Eligible for More Nursing Positions

 Advanced roles such as nurse anesthetist, nurse practitioner, nursing professor and nurse researcher require a BSN and MSN.
-Also, nurses who want to assume leadership roles in their organizations and within the profession require a BSN at minimum.
+Also, nurses who want to assume leadership roles in their organizations and within the profession generally require a BSN at minimum.

 An increasing number of public and private organizations call for nurses to have a BSN at a minimum due to the complexity of patient care today.
 This includes organizations such as the National Advisory Council on Nurse Education and Practice (NACNEP), the U.S. Army, U.S. Navy, U.S. Air Force and the U.S. Public Health Service, to name a few.
-Certain states also require nurses to complete a BSN.
-For example, in New York, nurses are required by law to “have or obtain” their BSN within 10 years of their initial licensure.

 Related Articles